 - Must clearly identify the students roll and deliverables for the project.

 - Build a construction project.

-- Work on an interdisciplinary team with a definitive goal that is either academic and/or has commercial implications related to the construction industry.
+- Work on a team with a definitive goal that is either academic and/or has commercial implications related to the construction industry.

 - Complete the design of a construction project (permit ready).

 - Create a document, models, digital creations, software development, website development, inventions, idea development, experiment, etc. which has academic and/or commercial implications for the betterment of the construction industry.

 - Other (as deemed appropriate by the CM faculty).

 ANY proposed project-based senior project may be reviewed for approval by the faculty upon the recommendation of the Senior Project Director (SPD).

 - What process did the student go through (steps)